magento/merchdocs/src/catalog/product-create-grouped.md

 1. In the list, select the checkbox of each item that you want to include in the group.

     {:.bs-callout-info}
     Only simple, downloadable, and virtual products with no configurable options can be grouped child products.
-Other product types will not appear in the selection list
+Other product types will not appear in the selection list.

     ![]({% link images/images/product-grouped-add-products.png %}){: .zoom}
     _Add Selected Products_